 Inclusion Criteria

-• Locally advanced or metastatic non-resectable solid tumors, whose disease has progressed despite all standard therapies or for whom no further standard or clinically acceptable therapy exists, - Single agent arm: Evidence of oncogene amplification, - BBI-355 combination with erlotinib arm: Evidence of amplification of wildtype EGFR, - BBI-355 combination with futibatinib arm: Evidence of amplification of wildtype FGFR1, FGFR2, FGFR3, or FGFR4, - Availability of FFPE tumor tissue, archival or newly obtained, - Measurable disease as defined by RECIST Version 1.1, - Adequate hematologic function, - Adequate hepatic and renal function, - Eastern Cooperative Oncology Group performance status (ECOG PS) 0 or 1, - Other inclusion criteria per study protocol.
+• Locally advanced or metastatic non-resectable solid tumors, whose disease has progressed despite all standard therapies or for whom no further standard or clinically acceptable therapy exists, - Evidence of oncogene amplification, - Availability of FFPE tumor tissue, archival or newly obtained, - Measurable disease as defined by RECIST Version 1.1, - Adequate hematologic function, - Adequate hepatic and renal function, - Eastern Cooperative Oncology Group performance status (ECOG PS) 0 or 1, - Other inclusion criteria per study protocol.

 Exclusion Criteria

-• Well-known tumor activating oncogene mutations or fusions, - Prior exposure to CHK1 inhibitors, - BBI-355 combination with erlotinib arm: Prior exposure to EGFR inhibitors, - BBI-355 combination with futibatinib arm: Prior exposure to FGFR inhibitors, - Hematologic malignancies, - Primary CNS malignancy, leptomeningeal disease, or symptomatic active CNS metastases, with exceptions per study protocol, - Prior or concurrent malignancies, with exceptions per study protocol, - History of HBV, HCV, or HIV infection, - Clinically significant cardiac condition, - Active or history of interstitial lung disease (ILD) or pneumonitis, or history of ILD or pneumonitis requiring steroids or other immunosuppressive medications, - QTcF > 470 msec, - Prior organ allograft transplantations or allogeneic peripheral blood stem cell/bone marrow transplantation, - Other exclusion criteria per study protocol.
+• Single agent arm: Prior exposure to CHK1 or WEE1 inhibitors, - BBI-355 combination with BBI-825 arm: Prior exposure to combination therapy of any RNR inhibitor plus CHK1/2 inhibitor, - Hematologic malignancies, - Primary CNS malignancy, leptomeningeal disease, or symptomatic active CNS metastases, with exceptions per study protocol, - Prior or concurrent malignancies, with exceptions per study protocol, - History of HBV, HCV, or HIV infection, - Clinically significant cardiac condition, - Active or history of interstitial lung disease (ILD) or pneumonitis, or history of ILD or pneumonitis requiring steroids or other immunosuppressive medications, - QTcF > 470 msec, - Prior organ allograft transplantations or allogeneic peripheral blood stem cell/bone marrow transplantation, - Other exclusion criteria per study protocol.

 Study Design